osilander/203.311/Week6/Week6.md

 Align homologous nucleotide sequences.
 This program is `mafft`,  installable using `mamba`.

-Second, we will install `raxml`, a phylogenetic tree inference tool, which uses maximum-likelihood (ML) optimality criterion.
+Second, we will install `iqtree`, a phylogenetic tree inference tool, which uses maximum-likelihood (ML) optimality criterion.
 This program can also be installed using`mamba`.